Welcome to the Aiki-Aikido blog

 and looking at Aikido"

-Before going on I want to declare, all faults and errors in everything presented in this blog are mine alone.
+Before going on I want to declare that all the faults and errors in everything presented in this blog are mine alone.
 This might be due to my lack of having a correct understanding about the subject in question or this might also be due to my inability to bring across in understandable words the things I talk about or that maybe some things probably can't really be explained well in words at all.
 So, I guess, misunderstandings are likely bound to happen.
 Anyway, it can't be helped.

-"Aikido to me, is a truly
+"Aikido to me, is a truly wonderful

-to find out about this Aiki"
+training method to find out about

 Please enjoy!!